-I believe that every student is different and as teachers, we must strive to reach out to students at their personal learning level through our lessons.
-To discover each student’s personal learning level I would conduct assessment activities at the beginning of the year.
+I believe that every student is different, and as teachers, we must strive to reach out to students at their personal learning level through our lessons.
+To discover each student’s personal learning level, I would conduct assessment activities at the beginning of the year.
 The results would inform my instructional design choices for that student.
-The goal is for a student have lessons that are challenging without being frustrating.
+The goal is for a student to have lessons that are challenging without being frustrating.
 I believe that another way to figure out the needs of our students is to help them discover their learning style.
 As a teacher, I will strive to create lessons that appeal to the whole class by including activities geared toward each of the three learning styles.

 I hope my blog may inspire other students who are working towards a California multiple subject credential, elementary teachers, homeschool instructors, and parents.
 Together we can inspire the next generation to a love of learning and encourage them to become lifelong learners.

-As a way to boost my blogging habit which got a slow start, I will be posting content that I write for my Credential program, Multiple Subject in California, and my Master’s program, Best Practices in Education.
+As a way to boost my blogging habit, which got a slow start, I will be posting content that I write for my Credential program, Multiple Subject in California, and my Master’s program, Best Practices in Education.